 Being able to move your cow around to different sections of your pasture with rotational grazing is a great benefit to both the cow and the land as well.

-Similar to the pasture management, the manure can be placed into a compost pile to break down.
+Similar to pasture management, the manure can be placed into a compost pile to break down.
 This is an amazing additive to your garden soil.
 You will have some rich dirt with this mixed in and your veggies will love it.
 This is one of the richest ways to improve your soil.

 You can also use whey to fertilize your plants.
 Bonus, bonus, bonus!